StephanAkkerman/minecraft-server-guide/README.md

 - Total disk space: 45000
 - Disk over-allocation: 0
 - Leave the rest on their defaults
-  - Unless you are using a proxy like Cloudfare, then set `Behind Proxy`
+  - Unless you are using a proxy like Cloudflare, then set `Behind Proxy`
 - Click `Create Node`

 #### Create node allocation